atasuhindol/TodoList/README.md

-# You can look hre for the first start: https://code.visualstudio.com/docs/nodejs/reactjs-tutorial
+# You can look here for the first start: https://code.visualstudio.com/docs/nodejs/reactjs-tutorial

 # Getting Started with Create React App